StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-links/remove-a-link-from-a-case.md

-# How to Remove a Link from a Case
+# Remove a Link from a Case

 <!-- md:version 5.5 -->